Overview

 Symptoms

-The symptoms of FOD can vary from individual to individual.
+The process of determining which disease or condition explains a person's symptoms and signs can be difficult.
+The symptoms of female orgasmic disorder can vary from individual to individual.
 However, a few common signs may help you identify if you have FOD.
 One of the main symptoms of FOD is the inability to reach a vaginal or clitoral orgasm, which may occur even if a person experiences sexual desire or arousal and engages in sexual activities.

 Another symptom is a significant delay in reaching orgasm.
 People experiencing FOD might take longer than usual to reach orgasm, which could cause frustration or anxiety during sexual activities.